AdobeDocs/analytics-learn.en/help/strategy/customer-intelligence-with-virtual-analyst.md

 **Product stock-out:** "People buying Fitbits were 6x more likely to get an 'out of stock' than everyone else, so we quickly ordered more Fitbits." → Stock-outs prevented and more holiday orders completed

-For more information watch our [webinar](https://adobecustomersuccess.adobeconnect.com/pmetho6ivh68/).
+For more information, watch our [webinar](https://adobecustomersuccess.adobeconnect.com/pmetho6ivh68/).